Industry Facts & Figures v2

 Building the database:

-- Our database of companies is maintained on a constant basis to add new ones and remove any which disappear through merger or failure.
+- Our database of companies is maintained on a constant basis to add new ones and remove any that disappear through merger or failure.

 - Public sources are scanned and monitored for new companies; workshops and conferences, accelerators, ESA BIC’s, members news, trade journals etc.